feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl4.md

  vector class must fit together, that is, they must be useable in a `dg::blas2::symv` function.
 Note, that the `dg::Elliptic` class acts as a matrix itself.
 This becomes clear in the line `dg::blas2::symv( laplaceM, x, lap_x)`.
-Note that the `M` in `laplaceM` reminds us that `dg::Elliptic` discretizes the negative Laplacian.
+Note that the `M` in `laplaceM` reminds us that `dg::Elliptic` discretizes the negative Laplacian in order to generate a postive definite operator.

  The geometry defines the metric tensor.
  Recall, that in general the Laplacian depends on metric coefficients.